WCRP-CMIP/cmip7-guidance/docs/CMIP7/Experiment_set_up_and_Forcings/piclim-aer.md

 However, we can't define every single detail because there can be lots of subjective steps between the raw forcings data and model inputs (e.g. interpolation, re-aggregation, supplementation with other information).
 If further guidance would be helpful, please [raise an issue](https://github.com/WCRP-CMIP/cmip7-guidance/issues/new).
+The species to perturb are SO2, BC, OC, NOx, NH3, VOC and CO.
+However, gas phase chemistry should be turned off, in order to isolate the aerosol forcing from any chemistry effects, such as ozone and methane production.
+The treatment should follow the same as DAMIP's [hist-aer](./hist-aer.md) and RFMIP's [piClim-histaer](./piClim-histaer.md).

 ### General headlines